guptayash03/agents/README.md

 ## 🚀 What Features Works  (✅ Verified):

 - **Filler Suppression While Agent Speaks**
-  Words like *“umm”, “haan”, “uhh”, “hmm”* are ignored when the agent is speaking to avoid false interruptions.
+  Multi-language Words like *“umm”, “arey”, “acha”, “haan”, “uhh”, “hmm”* are ignored when the agent is speaking to avoid false interruptions.

 - **Command-Based Interruption**
   Commands such as *“stop”, “wait”, “hold on”, “pause”* immediately interrupt the agent’s speech and return control to the user.